speckits/spectest/README.md

 AI:  I'll work through the tasks in the add-login-tests change.
-     *Uses test generation workflow to create Playwright tests from the test plan* *Executes steps in browser and generates Playwright test code* *Marks tasks complete: Task 1.1 ✓, Task 2.1 ✓, Task 2.2 ✓...*
+     *Uses test generation workflow to create Playwright tests from the test plan* *Executes steps in browser and generates Playwright test code* *Runs tests with report and screenshot generation* *Marks tasks complete: Task 1.1 ✓, Task 2.1 ✓, Task 2.2 ✓...*
 ```

+**After implementing test changes, tests are automatically run with:**
+- HTML report generated in `playwright-report/` directory
+- Screenshots captured on test failures in `test-results/` directory
+- Review the HTML report at `playwright-report/index.html` to verify test results

 #### 5. Heal Tests (if needed)
 If any tests fail, use the test healing workflow: